sighupio/furyctl/README.md

 TODO This is not a viable way to manage dependencies without the possibility to change the --workdir instead of using ~/.furyctl

-#### KFD modules management
+#### SKD modules management

-`furyctl` can be used as a package manager for KFD.
+`furyctl` can be used as a package manager for SKD.

-It provides a simple way to download all the desired modules of the KFD by reading a single `furyctl.yaml`.
+It provides a simple way to download all the desired modules of the SKD by reading a single `furyctl.yaml`.

 The process requires the following steps:

-1. Generate a `furyctl.yaml` by running `furyctl create config` specifying the desired Kubernetes Fury Distribution version using the `--version` flag.
+1. Generate a `furyctl.yaml` by running `furyctl create config` specifying the desired SIGHUP Distribution version using the `--version` flag.
-2. Run `furyctl download dependencies` to download all the dependencies including the modules of the KFD.
+2. Run `furyctl download dependencies` to download all the dependencies including the modules of the SKD.

 ##### 1. Customizing the `furyctl.yaml`